indiehost/dokku-dashboard/README.md

 Must install and start dokku-daemon following these steps: https://github.com/dokku/dokku-daemon.

+If you get 'make command not found' run `sudo apt-get install build-essential`

 Be sure to run `systemctl start dokku-daemon` after it is installed

 ## 2. Deploy dokku-api